 Presence of functioning endometrial tissue in sites other than uterine mucosa is called endometriosis.
-It was first reported in 1860 by Von Recklinghausen1.
-Commonly it develops at a fertile age with more incidences in women at an age between 30 and 40 years old^{2,3}.
+It was first reported in 1860 by Von Recklinghausen (1).
+Commonly it develops at a fertile age with more incidences in women at an age between 30 and 40 years old (2, 3).
 The common location is within the pelvis.
-However, extrapelvic endometriosis is a fairly uncommon disorder and difficult to diagnosis.
-The various sites are bladder, kidneys, ureters, bowel, omentum, liver, lungs, diaphragm, abdominal wall and extremities4-6.

-Umbilical endometriosis has been reported in more than one hundred cases and represents the location of 0.5-1% of ectopical endometrioses7.
+However, extrapelvic endometriosis is a fairly uncommon and difficult to diagnosis.
+The various sites are bladder, kidneys, ureters, bowel, omentum, liver, lungs, diaphragm, abdominal wall and extremities (4-6).
+Umbilical endometriosis has been reported in more than one hundred cases and represents the location of 0.5-1% of ectopic endometriosis (7).
 Its clinical manifestation often consists of a dome-shaped, brown nodule, with intermittent pain and bleeding from the umbilicus during the menstrual period.
 The umbilical nodule may be due to umbilical granuloma, simple inclusion cyst, umbilical hernia, benign or malignant neoplasm of the umbilicus.
-Umbilical discharge or weeping should be a different condition of pilonidal sinus, urachal cyst, urachal sinus rare cause is umbilical endometriosis which may be the differential diagnosis for umbilical nodule with discharge and some authors propose the use of epiluminescence microscopy (ELM) and magnetic resonance imaging (MRI) for the accuracy of preoperative diagnosis8-11.
+Umbilical discharge or weeping should be a different condition of pilonidal sinus, urachal cyst, urachal sinus rare cause is umbilical endometriosis which may be the differential diagnosis for umbilical